Senses

 - Darkvision - Creatures with Darkvision have sight so acute they can see in perfect darkness out to a distance of 60ft (unless otherwise specified).
 Darkvision is colorless and only reveals shapes and textures.
 For example, a dyed emblem on a tunic does not look any different than a plain tunic, nor does a black tunic look any different than a white tunic.
 Object that are further away appear more dim, with objects at the range limit almost completely black.
 While utilizing their Darkvision, a creature can recognize another creature using Darkvision by the faint glow emanating from their eyes.
 Several common humanoid races have Darkvision, such as Dwarves and Half-Orcs.

-- Infravision – Creatures with Infravision are able to see into the infrared spectrum.
+- Infravision - Creatures with Infravision are able to see into the infrared spectrum.
 Creatures and objects that produce heat stand out in particular from their environment.
 Infravision is blurry and makes it hard to determine the exact distance and shape of objects it sees.
 The intensity of a heat signature determines the color of the object, with blues and violets the coolest signatures and oranges and reds the hottest.
-Ambient temperature can significantly affect Infravision, with hot environments able to make a creatures heat signature.
+Ambient temperature can significantly affect Infravision, with hot environments able to mask a creature's heat signature.
 Creatures with Infravision can also see normally.

 - Ultravision - Creatures with Ultravision are able to see into the ultraviolet spectrum, allowing them to view details about the world that are invisible to creatures with other types of vision.
 This type of vision is common among creatures of the Everdeep, where the radiation emitted by some objects gives off a glow.
 In such environments, creatures with Ultravision can see crisply.